klf95/Skillslab5/CODE-OF-CONDUCT.md

 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+### Note of Clarification

+**Right to Appeal**: It should be noted that will always have the right to appeal any outcome that you deem to be unjustly determined.
+If community leaders believe that your actions have been misinterpreted or mischaracterized, they may change their decision.

 ## Attribution